-Dr. Dunn's research group investigates fundamental genomics during normal mammary gland development, and how these early signaling events may be reactivated in breast cancer.
+Plasticity of cells and molecular controls that regulate epithelial-mesenchymal transition (EMT) are our focus areas of study.
+Our primary interest is to investigate EMT by evaluating cellular signals in metastasis associated with the tumor microenvironment during invasion and survival.
+We are interested in fundamental genomics during normal mammary gland development, and how these early signaling events may be reactivated in breast cancer.
 In order to evaluate developmental signals, we are comparing mammary gland gene expression in the pre-pubertal swine to the genes expressed in human breast cancer profiles.
 Samples of young swine tissue were collected using the Dunn Biopsy method (US patent application #62/256,416).
 Using a bioinformatics approach, we are establishing networks to indicate similar gene expression patterns comparing our swine samples to human cancer databases.
-This group also studies the epithelial-mesenchymal transition by evaluating cellular signals in metastasis associated with the tumor microenvironment during invasion and survival.
 Our research combines animal science and human medicine to better understand cellular signaling events, particularly those that may lead to disease and cancer.

 Bacterial and Viral Products Affect Differential Pattern Recognition Receptor Activation of Chicken Thrombocytes Evidenced Through RNA Sequencing.
 F.Ferdous, C. Saski, W. Bridges, M. Burns, H. Dunn, K. Elliott and T. Scott.
 Journal of Immunology, 2017, 199: 774-781.